-In May 2019, a school bus crashed into three parked cars in Elk Grove.
-One elementary school student was on board the bus but no one was injured.
+In May 2019, a school bus crashed into three cars that were parked in an Elk Grove parking lot.
+One elementary school student was on the bus but nobody was injured.
 However, an accident in 2014 involving high school students on a college tour did not end so well.
 In that school bus transportation-related accident, a teen lost her twin sibling when the bus collided with a FedEx big rig; ten people died in all.School Bus Accident Statistics

 According to a National Highway Transportation Safety Administration (NHTSA) study that examined school transportation-related crashes, between 2003-2012, 174 school-age children died in school transportation-related crashes.
 Of that number, 55 were passengers on the transportation vehicles and 119 were pedestrians.
-During that same time period, 89 school transportation-related crashes occurred in which at least one passenger of the school transportation vehicles involved died.
+During that same time period, about 90 school bus-related accidents happened, in which at least one student died.
 Over half of these accidents--58%--involved another vehicle.

-In addition to fatalities, school bus accidents cause many injuries every year.
-A study conducted by the Center for Injury Research and Policy (CIRP) at Columbus Children's Hospital found that there are an estimated three times as many school bus accident-related injuries than previously thought.
-By examining data on the injury-causing school bus crashes rather than fatal accidents as did the NHTSA, CIRP found that Emergency Departments treat approximately 17,000 school bus-related injuries annually.Common Causes of School Bus Accidents
+Accidents involving school buses also cause many injuries.
+A study conducted by the CIRP (Center for Injury Research and Policy) at Columbus Children's Hospital found that school bus-related injuries occur three times more than previously thought.
+By examining data on the injuries instead of the deaths, the CIRP found that Emergency Departments treat approximately 17,000 school bus-related injuries annually.Common Causes of School Bus Accidents

 So why are there so many school bus transportation-related accidents?
 One cause is the lack of experience and training on the part if some bus drivers.
 Handling a huge bus full of rowdy children is not the same as driving a car or even an SUV.
-Another common cause of accidents is operating a school bus in poor conditions, either poor visibility due to fog or rain, or poor road conditions due to snow or ice.
+Another common cause of accidents is driving in bad weather conditions, either poor visibility due to rain or fog, or poor road conditions due to snow or ice.

 The video below shows a compilation of school bus crashes.Preventing School Bus Related Accidents & Injuries

-Some recent recommendations to decrease the number of school transportation-related accidents include strict hiring procedures such as thorough background checks, psychological testing, and random drug screening while employed.
+Some recommendations to prevent school bus-related accidents include thorough background checks, random drug screening, and psychological testing while the drivers are employed.
 Better initial training for bus drivers as well as annual refresher courses have also been suggested as ways to improve the safety of school bus transportation.